ybezsonov/kro/examples/data-processor/README.md

 # Event Driven Architectures with Amazon EKS and AWS Controllers for Kubernetes

 This data processing example uses event-driven approach for data ingestion and process orchestration, along with Amazon EMR on EKS for data processing implementation.
 This example uses [New York City taxi data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).

+This example was presented at re:Invent 2024, you can watch demo walkthrough [here](https://youtu.be/AmJGFzIezFA?feature=shared&t=1878).

 ## Architecture

 Following diagram illustrates flow of the example and services used: